lfcj/SwiftLeeConcurrently/README.md

 ### Task Groups

-`async let` allows us creating tasks that run inside an array.
-But what if we need to run them from within an array?
+`async let` allows us creating tasks that run inside an _awaited_ array.
+But what if we need to use a for-loop?
 In that case `task groups` are the solution.
 These ones allow us to run a lot of different tasks asynchronously and return when all of them are done.
 These child tasks can run serially or in parallel.

 Here is an example that adds a task that returns a `String`, runs them all in parallel and returns when all tasks are done: